MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 ### Pricing

 If you use public projects, then Azure Pipelines is free.
-If you use private projects, then you can run up to 30 hours of pipeline jobs for free every month.
+If you use private projects, then you can run up to 1,800 minutes (30 hours) of pipeline jobs for free every month.
 Learn more about how the pricing works based on [parallel jobs](../licensing/concurrent-jobs-vsts.md).

 ## Why use CI/CD and Azure Pipelines?
 Implementing [Continous Integation (CD)](#continuous-integration) and [Continuous Delivery (CD)](#continuous-delivery) pipelines helps ensure consistent and quality code that is readily available to users.